iknek/iknek.github.io/content/post/the-erlang-story/the-erlang-story.md

 ## Downfall

 The Erlang team, however, didn't have much of a chance to celebrate.
 Even before the launch of the AXD 301 system, in February of 1998, Ericsson Radio Systems (a subset of Ericsson) had banned the use of Erlang within its company, claiming amongst other things that the use of a proprietary language wasn't beneficial.
-Many view this and other excuses as rather 'flimsy', which has given rise to a number of less-dicussed theories on the _actual_ reason for the ban...
+Many view this and other excuses as rather 'flimsy', which has given rise to a number of less-discussed theories on the _actual_ reason for the ban...

 Regardless, this effectively marked the end of Erlang within Ericsson as a whole.
-The team thus lobbied managment to release the language under an open-source license (with much of the lobbying work being done by Jane Walerud).
-Eventually, managment agreed, and Erlang was released into the wild in December of 1998.
+The team thus lobbied management to release the language under an open-source license (with much of the lobbying work being done by Jane Walerud).
+Eventually, management agreed, and Erlang was released into the wild in December of 1998.

 ## Aftermath

 With Erlang free-to-use, the majority of the original development team (understandably) resigned from the company, starting Bluetail AB, with Jane Walerud as the CEO.
 Just two years later, Bluetail was sold to Nortel Networks for $152 million dollars.
-This triumphancy didn't last for longer, either, as the IT crash of the early 2000's came just half a year after the sale, leaving half the Bluetail team (un)employed at Nortel.
+The feeling of victory didn't last for longer, either, as the IT crash of the early 2000's came just half a year after the sale, leaving half the Bluetail team (un)employed at Nortel.

 ## Closing Notes

-If you found this interesting, I'd highly encourage you to read Joe Armstrong entire artical.
+If you found this interesting, I'd highly encourage you to read Joe Armstrong's entire article.
 It's a very interesting and far more detailed (and technical) reaccounting of Erlang's development.
-Most of the information in this post comes from there, and a lecture from [John Hughes](https://en.wikipedia.org/wiki/John_Hughes_(computer_scientist)) which I had the privelage of attending at Chalmers.
+Most of the information in this post comes from there, and a lecture from [John Hughes](<https://en.wikipedia.org/wiki/John_Hughes_(computer_scientist)>) which I had the privilege of attending at Chalmers.